Caribbean Netherlands

 Bonaire (including the islet of Klein Bonaire) is one of the Leeward Antilles and is located close to the coast of Venezuela.
 Sint Eustatius and Saba are in the main Lesser Antilles group and are located south of Sint Maarten and northwest of Saint Kitts and Nevis.
-The Caribbean Netherlands has a population of 25,157 as of January 2019.
+The Caribbean Netherlands, a term distinct from the comprehensive Dutch Caribbean, has a population of 31,980.